-CASH FLOWS FROM OPERATING ACTIVITIES Net increase (decrease) in net assets resulting from operations Adjustments to reconcile net increase (decrease) in net assets resulting from operations to net cash provided by (used in) operating activities: \$ Investment in Sample Master Fund \$ Redemptions from Sample Master Fund Increase (decrease) in unrealized gain (loss) on investments allocated from Sample Master Fund (Increase) decrease in: Receivable from Sample Master Fund Due from broker(s) Dividends and interest receivable Other assets Increase (decrease) in: Accrued expenses Deferred performance fee payable Redemptions payable Total adjustments Net Cash Provided by (Used in) Operating Activities 0 CASH FLOWS FROM FINANCING ACTIVITIES Issuance of shares Prepaid subscriptions Redemption of shares Net Cash Provided by (Used in) Financing Activities 0 NET INCREASE (DECREASE) IN CASH [AND CASH EQUIVALENTS] 0 CASH [AND CASH EQUIVALENTS] Beginning of year End of year \$ 0 SUPPLEMENTAL DISCLOSURE OF CASH FLOW INFORMATION Cash paid during the year for interest • Cash paid during the year for interest Φ SUPPLEMENTAL SCHEDULE OF NONCASH FINANCING ACTIVITY(IES) Payable incurred for shareholders' redemptions \$ Prior year prepaid subscription contributed to Net Assets See Notes to Financial Statements \$
+-

+CASH FLOWS FROM OPERATING ACTIVITIES

+Net increase (decrease) in net assets resulting from operations \$

+Adjustments to reconcile net increase (decrease) in net assets

+resulting from operations to net cash provided by (used in)

+operating activities:

+Investment in Sample Master Fund \$

+Redemptions from Sample Master Fund

+Increase (decrease) in unrealized gain (loss) on

+investments allocated from Sample Master Fund

+(Increase) decrease in:

+Receivable from Sample Master Fund

+Due from broker(s)

+Dividends and interest receivable

+Other assets

+Increase (decrease) in:

+Accrued expenses

+Deferred performance fee payable

+Redemptions payable

+Total adjustments

+Net Cash Provided by (Used in) Operating Activities

+CASH FLOWS FROM FINANCING ACTIVITIES

+Issuance of shares

+Prepaid subscriptions

+Redemption of shares

+Net Cash Provided by (Used in) Financing Activities

+NET INCREASE (DECREASE) IN CASH

+[AND CASH EQUIVALENTS] -

+CASH [AND CASH EQUIVALENTS]

+Beginning of year

+End of year \$ -

+SUPPLEMENTAL DISCLOSURE OF CASH FLOW

+INFORMATION

+Cash paid during the year for interest \$

+SUPPLEMENTAL SCHEDULE OF NONCASH

+FINANCING ACTIVITY(IES)

+Payable incurred for shareholders' redemptions \$

+Prior year prepaid subscription contributed to Net Assets \$

-Sample Offshore Feeder, Ltd. (the "Fund") is a mutual fund company incorporated with limited liability under the laws of on , 20XX for the purpose of [trading/investing] in securities.
-The Fund invests substantially all of its assets through a master-feeder structure in Sample Master Fund, Ltd. (the "Master Fund") a exempted company that has the same investment objectives as the Fund. · The Fund's [trading/investing] activity is the responsibility of the Investment Manager who is a registered investment advisor.
+Sample Offshore Feeder, Ltd. (the "Fund") is a mutual fund company incorporated with limited liability under the laws of on, 20XX for the purpose of [trading/investing] in securities.
+The Fund invests substantially all of its assets through a master-feeder structure in Sample Master Fund, Ltd. (the "Master Fund") a exempted company that has the same investment objectives as the Fund.
+The Fund's [trading/investing] activity is the responsibility ofthe Investment Manager who is a registered investment advisor.
 The Directors of the Fund are and (If applicable) The Fund is registered as a Commodity Pool under the rules of the Commodity Futures Trading Commission ("CFTC") because of its investments in registered Commodity Pools.
 Effective the Fund has deregistered.
-MMARY OF SIGNIFICANT ACCOUNTING POLICIES Regions of Proposetation MMARY OF SIGNIFICANT ACCOUNTING POLICIES Basis of Presentation nts w The accompanying financial statements are expressed in United States (U.S.) dollars and are presented

 The accompanying financial statements are expressed in United States (U.S.) dollars and are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The Fund is considered an investment company under U.S. GAAP and follows accounting and reporting guidance in the Financial Accounting Standards Board Accounting Standards Codification ("ASC") 946, "Financial Services - Investment Companies".